We’re working on our 10th annual list of the 100 best legal blogs, and we’d like your advice on which blogs you think we

 About Blawg 100 Amici

-Bloggers, by all means tell your readers about Blawg 100 Amici and invite them to send us messages on behalf of your blawg.
+Bloggers, by all means tell your readers about Blawg 100 Amici and invite them to send us messages on behalf of your blog.

 But please know that we discourage amici from:

 • Bloggers who nominate their own blogs or nominate blogs to which they have previously contributed posts.

 • Employees of law firms who nominate blogs written by their co-workers.

 • Public relations professionals in the employ of lawyers or law firms who nominate their clients’ blogs.

 • Pairs of bloggers who have clearly entered into a quid pro quo agreement to nominate each other.

 There is no specific criteria that a blogger can meet to be guaranteed a spot on the Blawg 100.
 And we think our list would suffer if there were.
 A blog’s whole can be greater than the sum of its parts, and a blog that never fails to post that daily update, has a beautiful design and an unwavering topical focus can very often have less of an impact than another blog that is less consistent on all fronts.

 That said, please keep these criteria in mind when submitting Blawg 100 amici:

 • We’re primarily interested in blogs in which the author is recognizable as someone working in a legal field or studying law in the vast majority of his or her posts.

-• The blog should offer insights into the practice of law and be of interest to legal professionals or law students in mind.
+• The blog should offer insights into the practice of law and be of interest to legal professionals or law students.